robrwo/Text-Minify-XS/README.md

 It does not recognise any form of markup, comments or text quoting.
 Nor does it remove extra whitespace in the middle of the line.

-Because it does not recognise any markup, newlines are removed since they may be significant.
+Because it does not recognise any markup, newlines are not removed since they may be significant.

 ## minify\_utf8